 Incorrect lifting or inadequate lifting capacity can result in severe personal injury or equipment damage.
-MINIMUM LIFTING CAPACITY REQUIRED IS 750Kg.
-Generator lifting lugs should NOT be used for lifting the complete generator set.
+MINIMUM LIFTING CAPACITY REQUIRED IS AS INDICATED ON THE LIFTING LABEL.
+Generator lifting lugs should not be used for lifting the complete generating set.

 Two lifting lugs are provided for use with a shackle and pin type lifting aid.
-Chains of suitable length and lifting capacity must be used.
-Lifting points are designed to be as close to the centre of gravity of the generator as possible, but due to design restrictions it is not possible to guarantee that the generator frame will remain horizontal while lifting.
+A spreader with chains to ensure that the lift is vertical of suitable length and lifting capacity must be used.
+Lifting points are designed to position the craneage point as close to the centre of gravity of the generator as possible, but due to design restrictions it is not possible to guarantee that the generator frame will remain horizontal while lifting.
 Care is therefore needed to avoid personal injury or equipment damage.
 The correct lifting arrangement is shown on the label attached to the lifting lug.
 (See sample below).